Bsides-Cairo/Bsides-Cairo.github.io/_posts/2021-10-22-call-for-papers.markdown

 We loved the event format of BSides Zurich, where, after each talks session, speakers move to separate rooms where attendees who are interested in their talks can join them and engage in active discussions along with snacks and coffee.
 And this year we give all attendees chance to ask and engage with speakers as stage discussions at the same hall.

-<br>**So, we have set up some side-discussion tables where speakers and attendees can continue chatting about the talk’s topic in a more easy way.**
+**So, we have set up some side-discussion tables where speakers and attendees can continue chatting about the talk’s topic in a more easy way.**

 <br>